Chrischenny0/FallingBalls/README.txt

  * For both SDL2 and SDL2mixer you should install and link as normal libraries from their development source code downloads on their respective sites.

+ * Sounds, fonts, and images folders should be placed in the root directory of the program